Form BridgeBlog › Update a Google Form Without Losing Response Data

 Form Bridge updates questions in place wherever possible.
 It does not delete and recreate questions on every push.
 That design choice makes it safe to use on live forms with existing responses.

 When you push changes from your sheet, Form Bridge sends updates to each question using its Question ID (column H).
-Title changes, choice changes, description changes, required changes, and reordering all happen without touching the question's identity in the Forms API.
+Title changes, choice changes, description changes, required status changes, and reordering all update in place without replacing the question.
 Your response columns stay intact.

 Before you start: Your Google Sheet needs to be linked to your Google Form as the response destination.
 Go to your form, open the Responses tab, and click Link to Sheets.
 This is a one-time setup done in Google Forms™ itself.

-- Click Form Bridge > Push to Form (Pro).
+6. Click Form Bridge > Push to Form (Pro).
+If the push includes any type changes or question deletions, a confirmation sidebar appears listing each affected question — click Confirm and Push to proceed.
 Form Bridge updates each question in place.
-If any type changes were included, the post-push summary will flag them so you know which response columns were affected.
+The post-push summary shows which response columns were affected.

 Get started with the Quick Start guide →